John-Sarge/LIFEGUARD/README.md

   - **Audio Preprocessing:** Employs noise reduction and band-pass filtering for reliable command recognition in noisy field environments.
   - **Interactive Confirmation:** A critical safety feature that prompts the operator for confirmation before dispatching commands to autonomous units.
   - **Push-to-Talk (PTT):** Uses the spacebar as a push-to-talk trigger to prevent accidental activation, with ESC for a clean system shutdown.
-  - **Robust State Machine:** Ensures reliable state transitions and error handling throughout the command lifecycle.
+  - **Decoupled Subsystems:** Audio Input/PTT, STT, NLU, MAVLink I/O, and TTS Output run in dedicated threads and communicate via thread-safe queues for improved reliability and responsiveness.
+  - **Modular Message-Passing Architecture:** Improves reliability, thread safety, and responsiveness for mission-critical operations.
   - **Cross-Platform:** Works on both Windows and Linux operating systems.

 -----

 ## System Architecture and Operational Flow

-The LIFEGUARD system follows a multi-stage pipeline designed for safety and accuracy, transforming a spoken utterance into a verified command for an autonomous agent.
+The LIFEGUARD system uses a decoupled, multi-threaded message-passing architecture.
+Subsystems (Audio Input/PTT, STT, NLU, MAVLink I/O, TTS Output) run in dedicated threads and communicate via thread-safe queues.
+This design improves reliability, thread safety, and responsiveness for mission-critical operations.

 ### Operational Workflow

 1.  **Push-to-Talk:** The operator presses and holds the spacebar to begin recording a command.
 The system only listens while this key is held.
-2.  **Audio Preprocessing:** The captured audio is immediately processed to remove background noise and is filtered to isolate the frequency range of human speech, significantly improving recognition accuracy.
+2.  **Audio Preprocessing:** The captured audio is processed for noise reduction and bandpass filtering to isolate speech frequencies.
 3.  **Speech Recognition:** The cleaned audio is transcribed into text in real-time by the offline Vosk STT engine.
-4.  **Intent Extraction:** A custom-trained spaCy NLU model parses the transcribed text to identify the core intent (e.g., `GRID_SEARCH`) and extract key entities, including converting spoken numbers to digits (e.g., "forty one point three seven" → 41.37).
+4.  **Intent Extraction:** spaCy NLU parses the transcribed text to identify intent and extract entities, including spoken number conversion.
-5.  **Agent Selection:** If the command includes an agent directive (e.g., "select drone two"), the system switches its active MAVLink connection.
-The currently selected agent is retained for subsequent commands.
+5.  **Agent Selection:** Voice commands can select the active MAVLink agent (drone/robot).
+The selected agent is retained for subsequent commands.
-6.  **Command Translation:** A valid intent is mapped to a sequence of MAVLink commands.
-For example, a `GRID_SEARCH` intent is translated into a complete mission plan with calculated waypoints.
+6.  **Command Translation:** Valid intents are mapped to MAVLink commands (e.g., grid search mission upload).
-7.  **User Confirmation:** The system verbalizes its interpretation of the command and asks the operator for confirmation (e.g., "Confirm grid search at latitude 41.37, longitude -72.09.
-Say yes or no.").
-This is the final safeguard against misinterpretation.
+7.  **User Confirmation:** The system verbalizes its interpretation and asks for confirmation before executing safety-critical actions.
-8.  **Action Execution:** Upon receiving a "yes" confirmation, the MAVLink commands are sent to the selected autonomous unit for execution.
+8.  **Action Execution:** Upon confirmation, commands are sent to the selected autonomous unit for execution.

 ### Technology Stack